 To remove accumulated winter abrasives and other debris.
 This provides safer streets, cleaner drainage systems, lower maintenance costs and reduces Chesapeake Bay pollutants.

 When will you be sweeping my street?

-The systematic street sweeping will beginin late March and will continue until completion in July 2014 (depending on the weather).
+The systematic street sweeping will begin in early April and will continue until completion in August 2016 (depending on the weather).

 When specifically will my street be done?

-With approximately 4017 road miles of sweeping to complete, it is very difficult to provide a precise date.
-You may wish to access Highway Maintenance's scheduling map which is updated frequently.
+Highway Services' scheduling map which is updated frequently.
+However, with approximately 4017 road miles of sweeping to complete, it is very difficult to provide a precise date.
+Weather and other factors may impact sweep collection dates.

 We rotate the starting point each year by maintenance districts based on recommendations from the Department of Environmental Protection to protect our most vulnerable watersheds.
 This year the Colesville area will be done first, followed by Silver Spring, Bethesda, Gaithersburg West and the Gaithersburg East areas.

 We will post signs a few days before street sweeping begins in the more densely populated areas.
 Signs are not posted on every street in a neighborhood but at major intersections.

 Although some signs indicate towing, we do not tow cars for sweeping.
 However, we typically do not send sweepers back to sweep areas after parked cars are moved.